Jaxelr/Nancy.Metadata.Swagger.Core/README.md

     PM> Install-Package Nancy.Metadata.Swagger.Core

+You will also need the `Nancy.Metadata.Modules` package from nuget:

+	PM> Install-Package Nancy.Metadata.Modules

 Once this is done, locate your module implementations and generate a MetadataModule with the descriptions.

 This is a sample implementation of a Nancy Module: